DarrienG/RockPaperSmash/README.md

 Navigate to the directory you unzipped in your command prompt.

-If you're on Windows 8.1 or older, type in
+*If you're on Windows 8.1 or older, type in*

     wmic

+Everyone continues from here:

 Then press the maximize button on your terminal.

 Finally, type this command: